top of page

 Day 7: Lake Eacham and the Curtain Fig Tree (Northeast Queensland).

 Today, we will begin by exploring right outside of our rooms, on the property of the lodge, where Spotted Catbirds and Victoria’s Riflebirds are often doorstep stars!
 The rest of the day will be flexible, so that we can explore any of the sites we have not been too yet.
 However, we are sure to include a stop in at Curtain Fig Tree, a very impressive, massive fig tree, which also provides good birding with species like Pied Monarch and Wompoo Fruit-Dove possible there.
 On this night, or the one before, we will visit the lodge’s viewing platform, where honey sometimes attracts nocturnal visitors like Striped Possum, and Krefft’s Glider.
-A second night will be spent at Chambers Wildlife Rainforest Lodges.
+A second night will be spent at Chambers Wildlife Rainforest Lodges or at another place near Lake Eacham.

 Day 8: Return to Cairns via Etty Bay (Northeast Queensland).